Betsy's Wedding: Plot

-Eddie Hopper is a construction contractor from Long Island, New York, with two grown daughters.
+Eddie Hopper is a construction contractor from Long Island, New York, and dad of two daughters.
 One of them, Betsy, is about to be married.

-Money is tight in the Hopper household, but Eddie, much to the distress of his wife, Lola, decides that it is important to throw a lavish wedding to impress the well-off family of the man Betsy is to marry.
-Everyone in the family is throwing advice Eddie's way, even the ghost of his father.
+Money is tight in the Hopper household, but Eddie, much to the dismay of his wife, Lola, decides that it is important to throw a lavish wedding to impress the wealthy family of Betsy's fiancé.
+Everyone in the family is throwing advice Eddie's way, even his father's ghost.

 A new house Eddie is building is adding to his financial and emotional woes.
-In desperation, he turns to his crooked brother-in-law, Oscar, who ends up getting Eddie involved with loan sharks.
-A young man named Stevie Dee is sent to keep an eye on Eddie, but instead turns his gaze to Connie Hopper, who is not only a police officer but the bride's sister.
+In desperation, he turns to his corrupt brother-in-law, Oscar, who ends up getting Eddie involved with loan sharks.
+Stevie Dee is sent to keep an eye on Eddie, but instead turns his gaze to Connie Hopper, who is not only a police officer but the bride's sister.

-Betsy's wedding ultimately goes on as scheduled, but is disrupted by a torrential downpour of rain.
+Betsy's wedding ultimately goes ahead as planned, but is disrupted by a torrential downpour of rain.